keniets/kenietsmap/README.md

   associated with them
 - it's necessary to include map.js to view
 - for example see existing map (locating in mainMap subfolder), consisting from 9 layers

+How to automatically define the maps in the side menu

+- put .txt file with the description of the map in the map subfolder (/www/json/mapsubfolder)
+- run "node menuCreator.js"
+- Map items and its descriptions will be appear in the side-menu